DallanQ/citadels/QA.md

 > Does the Bishop protect all buildings from demolition or only church buildings?

 The Bishop protects all of your buildings from destruction.
 The rulebook says: "Your districts may not be destroyed/exchanged by the Warlord/Diplomat."
-In the game, "district" means any building card.

 > how do i play 1x1? does the player have to reveal all his characters in one step and make 2 moves?